 The following article is in response to a series of questions that I’ve received from young pastors and/or men training for pastoral ministry.
-This article is part of series of blogs wherein I attempt to provide an overview of the advice that I’ve given to younger pastors and seminarians.
+This post is part of a series of blogs wherein I attempt to provide an overview of the advice that I’ve given to younger pastors and seminarians.

 Pastoring & Personal Finances

 It is not uncommon for a pastor search team to require a potential candidate to agree to a credit check.
 While I see both the value and the potential abuses of such a requirement, I understand why such transparency is an important part of such a big decision.
 However, the questions about a pastor and his personal finances don’t end with an initial credit check.
 Questions of debt, budgeting, appropriate compensation, raises, and tithing, must also be answered in a discussion about the pastor and personal finances.